Caspila/GUInity/README.md

 <UL>
-<LI>Get to a point where it's easy to create a simple game using code, in an component-based engine that has built-in physics, graphics and audio systems.
+<LI>Get to a point where it's easy to create a simple game using code, in an component-based engine that has built-in physics, graphics and audio systems. &#9989
 <LI>Have an editor to ease the development.
 </UL>

 <p>My goal is NOT to create a new and better Unity, but to understand how they were able to develop it.
 Unity has grown a lot over the last few years, they've been obviously doing something right.
 Therefore, I think it's a good foundation for a game engine.</p>

+Here's the <a href="https://trello.com/b/dBtC9hem/guinity" target="_blank">Trello board</a> where I keep features that I'd like to implement in the future.

 <h3>
 <a id="overall_look" class="anchor" href="#overall_look" aria-hidden="true"><span class="overall_look"></span></a>Overall Look and Description</h3>